Hard Water Hacks

 Coffee machines and tea kettles

-The white stuff that coats the inside of your coffee pot or tea kettle is scale, and it’s a constant companion when you’re brewing your favorite hot drink.
+Scale on the inside of your coffee pot or tea kettle can be a constant companion when you’re brewing hot drinks.

 A terracotta pot with staining - 1:1 square.